tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_3.md

   - Comparison view -> Bounce Rate metric, compared to site average
 - Filter for traffic from google
   - Notice that traffic from google search has lower bounce rate -> higher quality traffic
-- Demo Account -> Acquisition -> All Traffic -> Channels report
-  - Lists the channels, Direct, Organic search, Referral, etc.
+- Demo Account -> Acquisition -> All Traffic -> Channels report - Lists the channels:
+  - Channels: Organic Search, Social, Direct, Referral, Display, - Answer to Assessment Question 7 (!!)
+  - More channels: Generic Paid Search, Other Paid Search, Branded Paid Search, (Other), Email
+  - Bundles the sources together under each medium
-  - Click into channel to see more specific information
+  - Click into channel to see more specific sources (websites, in this case)
   - Can create custom channel groupings in Google Analytics (covered in advanced class)
 - Demo Account -> Acquisition -> All Traffic -> Referrals report
   - Click into the referring site to see which pages have the link to my site